vbludov/dc/README.md

-# Docker Container Management Tool
+# Docker Container Bash Management Tool

 A simple, menu-driven Bash script for basic Docker container management.
 This tool leverages the `dialog` utility to provide an interactive text-based user interface for managing Docker containers.